“A good plan today is better than a perfect plan tomorrow.” -George S. Patton

 Document As You Go

 Documenting is a small investment now for a big payoff later.
 Even the biggest brains can’t remember every little intricacy of a well-developed project — It’s a real time-saver to have a reference.
-And assimilation of new developers and/or contractors is simplified as a team/project grows.
+And assimilation of new developers and/or contractors is simplified as a team/project grows, giving paystubs to your employees can also help you keep track of your employees as they provide detailed records of their payment history, deductions, and benefits.

 Ways to document include: Online tools like JIRA, a WIKI, or Basecamp; Revision control (SVN, CVS, Git, et al.) that should always be used and commented explicitly; Release notes to document bug fixes and added features; And, at very least, comment the code.